UdeshikaDissa/Cloud-Computing_GCP/README.md

 ### Description of the Application:

 In this assignment, a ‘Grocery Delivery Management’ system is developed using Google Cloud Platform and some other third-party services.
 The developed system enables Service Owners (Admis) and multiple Delivery Partners (DPs) to interact automatically on active Delivery Orders.
 The developed system possesses a distributed model architecture, where multiple Google Cloud Services such as App Engine, Cloud Functions, Cloud Storage, Cloud Datastore, Google Charts, Google Forms, and Google APIs such as Distance Matrix API, Geocoding API, Maps JavaScript API have been used as building blocks.
-In addition, Twilio API for WhatsApp has been used for messaging service.
+In addition, Twilio API for WhatsApp has been used for messaging services.

 ### Source-Codes Folder